AI-Hypercomputer/maxtext/docs/index.md

 Maxtext today only supports Pre-training and Full Fine Tuning of the models.
 It does not support PEFT/LoRA, Supervised Fine Tuning or RLHF.
 ```

-## Who are the target users of Maxtext?
+## Who are the target users of MaxText?

 - Any individual or a company that is interested in forking maxtext and seeing it as a reference implementation of a high performance Large Language Models and wants to build their own LLMs on TPU and GPU.
 - Any individual or a company that is interested in performing a pre-training or Full Fine Tuning of the supported open source models, can use Maxtext as a blackbox to perform full fine tuning.
 Maxtext attains an extremely high MFU, resulting in large savings in training costs.